 The rear part of the ski-pontoons would act as a rudder and pivot left and right.
 The rudders’ movement would be accomplished by a cable, solenoid, or motorized gear, and the whole assembly could be assisted by power steering.
 These ski-pontoons would always remain in full contact with the water to make sure that the Trident could steer precisely in any condition and remain stable.

 The boat’s rear space could be used as a cargo hold or a sun deck on which you could install lounge chairs.
 If battery technology improves, this space could also be used to install battery packs and create a model that would use an electric motor.

 What’s The Added Value?

 How much time do you have to go boating every summer?
 If we can develop a hydrogen kit that would convert solar energy and water into hydrogen, then the Trident could basically fill up its gas tank while you are working during the week.
 This would translate into saved time and money.
 It would also mean a smaller carbon footprint.

 The futuristic Trident could also ride faster by tackling each wave more smoothly than its competitors.

-The Trident concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Trident concept was developed in October 2015 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 He graduated at the University of Buenos Aires in 2012.
 Right now he is a Senior designer at a Product Design firm and also works as a Freelancer.